forivall/twitter-archive-reader-wiki/Migrate-to-4.0.0.md

 #### Properties

-Most of the data that was before in `.extended_gpdr` property is moved to accessors in `TwitterArchive` instances.
+Most of the data that was before in `.extended_gdpr` property is moved to accessors in `TwitterArchive` instances.

 - `.extended_gdpr.moments` **=>** `.moments`: Access to Twitter moments
 - `.extended_gdpr.lists` **=>** `.lists`: Access to created and subscribed lists